 Additionally, volunteers can sign-up for projects on the MyFWC.com/Calendar, where a wide range of volunteer opportunities are advertised.

 The Florida Fish and Wildlife Conservation Commission (FWC) will conduct aquatic plant control on Lake Rousseau from April 9 through April 20, weather permitting.
 Lake Rousseau is part of the Withlacoochee River and is in Citrus, Levy and Marion counties west of Dunnellon.

 Invasive hydrilla will be treated only in boat trails, but water lettuce and water hyacinth will be treated throughout the lake.

-Boat trails requiring hydrilla treatment to maintain navigation include County Trail C, Shoreline Trail south of County Trail C, Hamic Estates Trail, River Retreats Trail, Old Mill Trail and Lighthouse Cove.
+Boat trails requiring hydrilla treatment to maintain navigation include River Retreats Trail, Hamic Estates Trail and Old Mill Trail.

 “There will be no restrictions on recreational activities, such as fishing or swimming, during the treatment period,” said Bruce Jaggers, an FWC invasive plant management biologist.
 “Any edible fish caught that are legal to keep may be consumed.”

-There is a seven-day restriction for using water from treated areas for drinking or for animal consumption.
-However, there are no restrictions for other uses of treated water such as irrigating turf, ornamental plants and crops.
+There is a seven-day restriction on using water from treated areas for drinking or for animal consumption.
+However there are no restrictions for other uses of treated water such as irrigating turf, ornamental plants and crops.